bansalsamarth/bansalsamarth.github.io/_posts/2019-2-12-india-ubi-explained.md

 If you go by that view, despite all the excitement, India is far away from any UBI-ish scheme.
 I strongly recommend that book if you are interested in the idea of UBI.

-**Today**: A deep-dive to understand the UBI debate.
-I list the existing social protection policies in India to explore where UBI fits into that framework, followed by a brief look at the new policies that have been announced in the run-up to the election and the questions one needs to ask to analyse those.
-I end the India section with insights from the experimental evidence and lament the lack of it.
-Finally, why globally, 2018 was a bad year for UBI advocates.
+**Today**: A deep-dive to understand the UBI debate:
+- I list the existing social protection policies in India to explore where UBI fits into that framework
+- A brief look at the new policies that have been announced in the run-up to the 2019 general election and the questions one needs to ask to analyse those
+- I end the India section with insights from the experimental evidence and lament the lack of it.
+- Finally, why globally, 2018 was a bad year for UBI advocates.

 ---